HTTPArchive/almanac.httparchive.org/src/content/en/2025/performance.md

 Over the same period, the proportion of pages passing the render-blocking resources audit remained flat on desktop and increased by 1% on mobile.

 Taken together, improvements in FCP between 2024 and 2025 align with these modest gains in server response times and small reductions in render-blocking work.
-This suggests that incremental improvements across both network delivery and client-side rendering are contributing to earlier first paint, with a more slightly more impact on mobile devices.
+This suggests that incremental improvements across both network delivery and client-side rendering are contributing to earlier first paint, with slightly more impact on mobile devices.

 ### Largest Contentful Paint